lehoff/kairos/README.md

         ...

-That is the basic set-up and while testing you have to mock Chronos.
+That is the basic set-up and while testing you have to mock chronos.
 This is easy to do with the meck application and should be quite simple to do with any mocking library.

 So you ensure that you have control over chronos: